rnplay/rnplay-web/README.md

 Finally, to tunnel traffic from the simulators to our machine, install [ngrok](http://ngrok.com).

+## Setup for the packager

+The packager currently requires the supported node_modules to be in the /app_js directory.
+More docs on this soon.

 ## Running the app

 To run the Rails app, webpack server and the ngrok tunnel together: